 Trailhead address: Pankey Road, Fallbrook, CA 92028

-The 5.1-mile round trip hike travels between Observatory Campground and Palomar Observatory, crossing a pleasant mountain woodland with valley views along the way.
+The 5.1-mile hike travels between Observatory Campground and Palomar Observatory, crossing a pleasant mountain woodland with valley views along the way.

-This easy half-mile round trip hike from Indian Flats Campground explores seasonal pools in the East Fork of the San Luis Rey River.
+This easy half-mile hike from Atáxam Mámta'ash Campground (formerly Indian Flats) explores seasonal pools in the East Fork of the San Luis Rey River.

 Explore more trails in Orange, Riverside, San Bernardino, and San Diego counties.